-The First United Methodist Church in Elberton, Georgia, was founded in 1815 and was a part of the Broad River Circuit.
+The Elberton First United Methodist Church is a part of the North Georgia Conference of the United Methodist Church.
+Founded in 1815, Elberton First UMC was a part of the Broad River Circuit.
 While the first building was built in 1820, the church moved to its present location in 1848, where a frame building was constructed.
 In 1880, the church became a station church with its first full-time pastor.

-In 2010, 121 years after the “Tracker Action” organ’s installation, the new organ was installed in the sanctuary.
-2010 was also the year the Cross & Flame was built, which provides a contemporary worship space for our Early “Crossroads” Service at 9:00 AM, Seasonal & Community services, and special drama and musical presentations.
+In 2010, the church launched the "It's Our Time" campaign.
+During this construction project, the 121-year-old “Tracker Action” organ was retired, and a new organ was installed in the sanctuary.
+The Cross & Flame was also built, which provides a contemporary worship space for our 9 AM “Crossroads” Service, Seasonal & Community services, and special drama and musical presentations.

 The mission of Elberton First UMC is to be a church that is LOVING, CARING, SERVING, GROWING, and REACHING OTHERS for Christ.